TTWNO/rf/README.md

 ## TODO:

 1. Add man page.
-2. Allow for extra options like:
+2. `-r` to select a random file recursively.
-  1. `-r` to select a random file recursively.
+3. `-i` to take files from standard input (suggest piping with find).
 3. Don't depend on glibc (GNU C).
 Currently using getopt.

 ## Done: